 Performance reviews for Career faculty are for the purpose of determining if the faculty member is meeting the standard of excellence appropriate to a Career instructional or Career research faculty member at an Association of American Universities (AAU) institution based on their job duties.
 Performance reviews should be designed to help Career faculty members grow as educators, scholars, and researchers, as appropriate; identify areas of strength; and identify areas that need improvement associated with their position.
 Career performance reviews should include a stage-appropriate assessment of the progress toward a subsequent promotion review if applicable.
 As part of performance reviews, supervisors of Career faculty members with a position description shall consult with (as needed or at the request) those Career faculty members to keep the position description up to date as an accurate reflection of the position.
 Performance reviews shall consider any lack of resources necessary to the performance of professional responsibilities that were identified in previous workload discussions (Article 17, Section 3).

-For all reviews, please refer to the NTTF Classification and Rank Criteria table [attached to this email] for expectations corresponding to each classification and rank.
+For all reviews, reviewers and faculty will refer to the CTF Category and Rank Criteria table for expectations corresponding to each category and rank.

 Faculty Affected by this Policy